solid/process/README.md

 A list of Solid Panels is maintained at [panels.md](panels.md).
 This listing helps people find panels they may want to participate in, and helps editors find panels to consult as part of the editorial process.

+Panels can ask for a Solid GitHub repository specifically for the Panel to which all members of the Panel will get 'maintain' permission level.

 ## Stakeholders

 Stakeholders are those affected by normative changes to the Solid Specification, Solid Roadmap, or Supporting Documentation.
 There are two types of Stakeholders; [Solid Users](#solid-users) and [Solid Implementers](#solid-implementers).
 It is important to consider them both when proposing changes, and adhering to the W3C [priority of constituencies](https://www.w3.org/TR/html-design-principles/#priority-of-constituencies) is encouraged.
 A Stakeholder may be both a user and an implementer.